AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 1. Save and close your file.
 1. Go to `conf.d/enabled_farms` and create a symbolic link to the `forms.farm` file.
-1. Compile and deploy the project to your AEM Forms as a Cloud Service environment.
+1. Compile and deploy the project to your [!DNL AEM Forms] as a [!DNL Cloud Service] environment.

 ### Considerations about caching {#considerations-about-caching}